auxoncorp/ctf-packet-relay/README.md

 # ctf-packet-relay

-Relays CTF packets from a serial device to one or more LTTng relayd sessions.
+Relays CTF packets from a serial device or socket to one or more LTTng relayd sessions.